ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Sunday</h3>A slight chance of rain showers before 1pm, then a chance of showers and thunderstorms.
 Partly sunny, with a high near 81.
-         North northwest wind around 12 mph, with gusts as high as 20 mph.<br></div>
+         North northwest wind around 12 mph, with gusts as high as 20 mph.
+Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday Night</h3>A chance of showers and thunderstorms before 1am.
-Partly cloudy, with a low around 65.
+Partly cloudy, with a low around 66.
 North wind 2 to 10 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">